diskree/AchieveToDo-ModPack/README.md

 ## Hints

 Keeping track of all you've accomplished in the world — the biomes you've visited, the items you've crafted, the mobs you've defeated — can be a daunting task.
 However, to combat this issue, a hint system has been developed.
-In the AchieveToDo tab, at the very bottom, I've left you a «Hintly Hallows» riddle along with a series of advancements.
+In the Riddle tab, I've left you a «Hintly Hallows» riddle along with a series of advancements.
 Inside awaits a game mechanic that presents holograms as hints for a random advancement.

 ![image](https://github.com/diskree/AchieveToDo-core/assets/96978370/2c419f00-8fe9-484b-b1e2-13f1f453639c)